Check this page regularly in the run up to the school. All updates will be posted here.

-The 2018 Powder Diffraction & Rietveld Refinement School will be held at Durham University from the afternoon of Sunday 8th April to Thursday 12th of April 2018.
+The 2020 Powder Diffraction & Rietveld Refinement School will be held at Durham University from the afternoon of Sunday 29th March to Thursday 2nd of April 2020.
 You need to be ready to start lectures at 15:30 on Sunday afternoon.
-The school timetable is linked here.
+The school timetable will be linked here.

 Accommodation, food and evening events will be at Collingwood College.
 The first afternoon and morning sessions will involve lectures and small-group tutorial problems and will be held in the Jimmy Knot hall at Trevelyan College.
 Afternoon hands-on practical classes will be held in computer labs adjacent to the Chemistry Department.

-A collation of information about the school, travel and Durham is available in the pdf file linked here.
+A collation of information about the school, travel and Durham prepared by our conference team for the 2018 school is in the pdf file linked here.
+We may update this!

-Registration for the school will open at 14:00 in the Collingwood College foyer on Sunday 8/4.
+Registration for the school will open at 14:00 in the Collingwood College foyer on Sunday 29/3.
 If you arrive earlier you can collect room keys from the porter's lodge.
 The first timetabled event is a lecture at 15:30.
 If you have travel difficulties and know that you'll be late arriving, please contact the porter's lodge and leave a message for us.
 The college phone number is +44 191 334 5000.
-The final teaching session finishes by 12.30 on Thursday; lunch will then be provided in college.
+The final teaching session finishes by 12.30 on Thursday; lunch will then be provided.

 All teaching material will be provided.
 However you must bring: